-Note: Policies are available in the Terraform Cloud Team and Governance tier, and OPA policies are in beta.
+Note: Policies are available in the Terraform Cloud Team and Governance tier.
 OPA policies are not available in Terraform Enterprise.

 Policies are rules that Terraform Cloud enforces on Terraform runs.
 You can use policies to validate that the Terraform plan complies with security rules and best practices.